jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

 but I'm going to ignore that one.
 Not today, Satan.

-So basically, if you are willing to write Fortran with REO Speedwagon playing in th ebackground, and your idea of a complicated datatype is `DOUBLE PRECISION A(LDA,*)` then you don't need to know what comes next.
+So basically, if you are willing to write Fortran with REO Speedwagon playing in the background, and your idea of a complicated datatype is `DOUBLE PRECISION A(LDA,*)` then you don't need to know what comes next.